What is a Wave Winding?

 - In this winding, only two brushes are required but more parallel brushes can be added to make it equal to the no. of poles.
 If one or more brushes set poor contacts with the commutator, satisfactory operation is still possible.

 - This winding gives sparkles commutation.
 The reason behind that it has two parallel paths irrespective of the number of poles of the machine.
 The conductors in each of the two parallel paths distributed around the armature in the entire circumference.

 - No. of conductors in each path = Z/2, Z is the total no. of conductors.

 - Generated emf = average emf induced in each path X Z/2

 Ia is the armature current.
-Current per path for this kind of winding must not be exceeded 250A.
+The current per path for this kind of winding must not be exceeded 250A.

-- Wave winding cannot be used in the machines having higher current rating because it has only two parallel paths.
+- Wave winding cannot be used in machines having higher current rating because it has only two parallel paths.